Venice Travel Tips from a Local

 However, if you’re buying from a shop in Venice, make sure to check that the glass says “Made in Murano” or “Made in Venice” on it.
 NOT “Made in Italy” or “Made in China” or anything else.

-Real Murano glass will also not be too brightly colored and it won’t be extremely cheap.
+Real Murano glass will also not be too brightly colored, and it won’t be extremely cheap.
 Those are a couple more of the sure signs that you’re getting a fake.

 6. Get lost!

-The number one tip my local Venice tour guide gave our group was to get lost in Venice.
-You will feel like you’re in a completely different city once you move away from the chaos and crowds of the touristy areas like St. Mark’s Square and Rialto Bridge.
+Wander off the main streets into the city’s narrow alleys and spend a few hours walking around without looking at a map.
+You will feel like you’re in a completely different city once you move away from the chaos and crowds of touristy areas like St. Mark’s Square and Rialto Bridge.

-Spend a few hours walking around without looking at a map.
 One of my favorite neighborhoods for wandering around is Cannaregio.
 Located on the northern side of Venice, this quiet neighborhood has a more local and less touristy feel to it.
-It’s the perfect place to stroll around at sunset and stop for dinner somewhere along one of the canals.

-This is also where I’ve stayed every time I’ve been to Venice.
-I stay at the Grand Hotel dei Dogi and I would recommend it for anyone who’s going to Venice and looking for a totally unique experience.
+My favorite Venice hotel is the Grand Hotel dei Dogi and I would recommend it for anyone looking for a great location, exceptional service, and a totally unique experience.

 Where to Stay in Venice